-The infant mortality rate in Los Angeles County in 2012 was 4.3 infant deaths per 1,000 live births, and marks a significant decrease from the rate of 4.8 in 2011 which reflects 52 fewer infant deaths in 2012 compared to the previous year.
-More generally, it should be noted that the infant mortality rate in Los Angeles County has remained well below the national target set by the U.S. Department of Health and Human Services in Healthy People 2020 for more than a decade.
+The infant mortality rate in Los Angeles County in 2013 was 4.4 infant deaths per 1,000 live births, up very slightly from the rate of 4.3 in 2012 which reflects 52 fewer This small change in rate reflects more the decreasing number of live births in Los Angeles, a trend that has persisted over the past decade, while the actual number of infant deaths barely changed at all (570 compared to 567 the previous year).
+More generally, it should be noted that the infant mortality rate in Los Angeles County has remained well below the national target set by the U.S. Department of Health and Human Services in Healthy People 2020 (6.0 deaths per 1,000 live births for more than a decade.
 Furthermore, the overall trend in Los Angeles County over the last ten years has shown marked improvement with infant mortality rates decreasing.
 (Figure 1).

-Figure 2 shows infant mortality rates stratified by race/ethnicity in Los Angeles County for years
+Figure 2 shows infant mortality rates stratified by race/ethnicity in Los Angeles County for years 2004 through 2013.

-2003 through 2012.
 Although Hispanics comprised the highest number of infant deaths (a function of the much higher number of live births in this sub-population), African-Americans continue to experience disproportionately higher rates of infant mortality compared to other race/ethnic groups.
-In 2012, African-Americans experienced a rate of 8.9 infant deaths per 1,000 live births, more than twice as high as the next highest group and the overall rate for the County.
-Despite this persistent health disparity, the infant mortality rate within the African-American demographic actually showed impressive improvement in 2012, with the largest relative decrease among any of the subpopulations displayed.
-The rate for African-Americans has been trending downward as it has for the County overall for a number of years.
-Figure 3 presents similar data in tabular form, and includes the actual number of deaths and live births among the various race/ ethnic groups for comparison as well as data for the entire population.
+In 2013, African-Americans experienced a rate of 10.4 infant deaths per 1,000 live births, more than twice as high as the next highest group and the overall rate for the County.
+Despite showing some up and down fluctuations the past few years, the rate for African-Americans has been trending downward for a number of years, compared to the period 2006-2008, when the race-specific rate was close to 12.0.
+Figure 3 presents similar data in tabular form, and includes the actual number of deaths and live births among the various race/ethnic groups for comparison as well as data for the entire population.

 For purposes of health planning, Los Angeles County is divided into eight regional Service Planning Areas (SPAs).
 Within the DPH organizational structure, each SPA has an Area Health Officer who is responsible for public health planning and delivery of services according to the health needs of the local communities in the SPA.
-The bar graph in Figure 4 compares infant mortality by Service Planning Area in 2012, while Figure 5 presents the same statistics in tabular form for all years from 2003 through 2012.
-SPA 1 (Antelope Valley) had the highest infant mortality rate in 2012 (7.0 per 1000 live births) and has had the highest infant mortality rate for all SPAs during most of the years tabulated, followed by SPA 6 (South) with a rate of 6.1 in 2012.
+The bar graph in Figure 4 compares infant mortality by Service Planning Area in 2013, while Figure 5 presents the same statistics in tabular form for all years from 2004 through 2013.
+SPA 1 (Antelope Valley) had the highest infant mortality rate in 2013 (6.8 per 1000 live births) and has had the highest infant mortality rate for all SPAs during most of the years tabulated, followed by SPA 6 (South) with a rate of 6.4 in 2013.
 The traditionally higher rates in SPAs 1 and 6 reflect the disproportionately high infant mortality rates in the African American community and the concentration of African American residents living in those regions of the county.
-Although still displaying the highest infant mortality rate among SPAs, Antelope Valley (SPA 1) did show a decrease in infant mortality compared to the previous year, as did most of the SPAs, contributing to the impressive decrease in the County rate overall.
-Only SPAs 6 (South) and 8 (South Bay) did not show a decrease in infant mortality rate compared to 2011, and in both of these cases the rates were fairly static.
+Although still displaying the highest infant mortality rate among SPAs, Antelope Valley (SPA 1) did show a decrease in infant mortality compared to the previous year, as did SPAs 3 (East), 4 (Metro), 5 (West), and 8 (South Bay).
+Only SPAs 2 (San Fernando), 6 (South) and 7 (East) did not show a decrease in infant mortality rate compared to 2012.
+For the County overall, the increase in infant mortality rate was very small.